mbernhard7/portfolio/README.md

-# Portfolio Website
+# Personal Website
-A personal portfolio website build with Typescript, React, and Material-UI.
+A personal website build with Typescript, React, and Material-UI.
 Deployed at [milesbernhard.com](https://www.milesbernhard.com)